February Manifesto: Proposal for a conscription law, Kuropatkin and Bobrikov

 Two development lines led to the February Manifesto: the goal to change the 1878 conscription law and the need of state legislation necessary for the change to take effect.

 A new proposal for the Finnish conscription law based on the work of Dandeville's committee was made at the Russian General Staff in May 1898.
 It was based on the discontinuation of the Finnish defence forces and expanding the Russian conscription to Finland according to the integration claims made by Milyutin and Vannovsky.
 The new minister of war Aleksey Kuropatkin, who thought that integration of the defence forces was absolutely necessary, was a staunch supporter of this proposal.
-He saw it as a start of a greater integration of Finland into the Russian empire, as serving in the Russian defence forces made the Finnish youth into Russian-speaking "decent Russians".
+He saw it as a start of a greater integration of Finland into the Russian Empire, as serving in the Russian defence forces made the Finnish youth into Russian-speaking "decent Russians".
 As it was likely that the Diet of Finland would not approve the new conscription law, Kuropatkin wanted to take the question away from their judgement.
 He first sought an ukase from the emperor to assemble the diet.
-Minister-secretary of the state von Daehn had surprisingly been recently granted the relieve he had requested in the previous year, and he had been succeeded by his inexperienced assistant Procopé as acting minister-secretary, whom Kuropatkin managed to bypass in preparing the matter.
+Minister-secretary of the state von Daehn had surprisingly been recently granted the resignation he had requested in the previous year, and he had been succeeded by his inexperienced assistant Procopé as acting minister-secretary, whom Kuropatkin managed to bypass in preparing the matter.
 Procopé managed to change the decision so that instead of a normal meeting of the diet, a special meeting of the diet was called in January 1899.
 Nicholas II signed an ukase about this special meeting on 19 July 1898.